Skip to content

 Funding Post-16

-The Local Authority allocates High Needs Funding to post 16 providers if any students who have an EHCP will require a high level of support to access provision.
-Preparing for Adulthood (PfA) have more information regarding funding of students aged 16-25 with SEND:
+The Local Authority can provide High Needs Funding to post 16 providers.
+This is if any students who have an EHCP will need a high level of support to access provision.

 Education Personal Budget